Sameerabdulla/Time-table-project-arduino/Readme.md

 The periods of the day will change according to the time.

+### Installing

+The source code is provided, just upload the code and connect the wires. thats it.

 ## Parts Needed

 * Arduino *code compatible with UNO*